42videobricks/42videobricks-php-client/docs/Api/PlaylistsApi.md

 List playlists

-Return the list of playlist.
-Return an empty list it there is no playlist to return.
+Retrieve a list of all playlists.
+Returns an empty list if no playlists are available.

 ### Example